als244/ml_dataflow/README.md

 ### Op Registration & Submission

-<small>*Note: The registration aspect is currently very clunkly and is likely to be re-factored in the future.
+<sub><sup><em> Note: The registration aspect is currently very clunkly and is likely to be re-factored in the future.
 The reliance on setting Op_Skeleton's is ugly, the extra config library for native ops is annoying,  and generally the whole setup requires too many specific path names / symbol names (and is awkward to manage).
-The plans are to simplify this component to make it easier for higher level development to interact with.*</small>
+The plans are to simplify this component to make it easier for higher level development to interact with.<sub><sup><em>

 Every `Op` must have a corresponding `Op_Skeleton`.
 This defines:
 - Nickname for the operation